PhD in Communication Studies

 Our communication studies PhD program prepares you for a successful career in both post-secondary teaching and research.
 No matter which concentration you choose, this program emphasizes the connections between sub-fields of communication.

 Interpersonal communication focuses on social scientific research in communication studies.
-In addition to taking courses in communication theory, research methods, and statistics, students focus on relational communication, marriage and family communication, social support, mindfulness, small group communication, intercultural communication, and gender and linguistics.
+In addition to taking courses in communication theory, research methods, and statistics, students focus on relational communication, marriage and family communication, social support, mindfulness, small group communication, as well as power and communication within organizations.
 Students are expected to have a proclivity toward quantitative reasoning and statistical training upon entering the program and will advance their quantitative skills and statistical knowledge through coursework and directed research.